 “It does respond to touch and the tonal variation is unlimited really, especially with the whammy bar.
 I have it set up so it becomes almost like a pedal steel.”

-Beck is featured in ZZ Top’s just-released official live video for “Sixteen Tons,” from the group’s recent compilation album Live—Greatest Hits from Around the World.
+Beck is featured in ZZ Top’s live video for “Sixteen Tons,” from the group’s 2016 compilation album Live—Greatest Hits from Around the World.
 The video is shown below.